mseryn/mantis-monitor/README.md

 ---

+This repo has a perminant home at https://github.com/mseryn/mantis-monitor

+Any other location might be out-of-date

+---

 Special thanks to contributors zcorneli and hgreenbl

 Thanks for all the support, Dr. Zhiling Lan (Illinois Institute of Technology)!